 8. Or try separate rooms.
 If you have a subset who just can't resist the topic create the equivalent of men in the smoking room.
 Give them a place to go and let them go to it-away from those who'd rather not.
 Fill the time with constructive alternatives.
 Spend time at the dinner table counting blessings and having each person share some things for which they are thankful.

 10. At any holiday celebration ask everyone to share a cherished memory of holidays past.
 Don't ask for a favorite memory.
 Some people have a hard time choosing one memory that is "the best" from a lifetime of events.
 Explain it can be big or little, a gift, something that happened or even holiday food.
 It could be from childhood or adult years.
 The individual may have been the giver or the receiver.
-Keep it informal and a part of the casual conversation so it seems like a fun time rather than a required assignment.

 Relationships.
 Don't you just love them?
 Sometimes, despite your best efforts, it may be impossible for everyone to just get along.
 Some relatives may be like Ben Affleck in the movie Surviving Christmas.
 Director Mike Mitchell said Ben was just great at being annoying.
 Does that remind you of someone in your family?
 Perhaps in the future researchers may discover there is something in our DNA that affects relationships and science may discover the remedy.
 Until then remember you are not responsible for solving all your family's relationship problems.
 But if you make the effort to remind yourself and others of the bonds of love and history that unite you, you can make a difference.